 Top Scoring Studio: Top Studio is determined by the combined adjudication scores for the studio’s top 5 routines in solos, duo/trios and groups.
 Only one Top Studio named in each regional competition.

-Studio Directors will notate one solo for consideration at time of registration.
+Studio Directors will select one solo per dancer for consideration.
 This solo is still eligible for overall placement.
 A soloist can only win Next Generation Winner once per season, however, they may re-compete as many times as they desire.

 The Next Generations Winners receive recognition as well as an award on stage during the Awards Ceremony.
 In addition, dancers will be listed on the Dancers Inc. website and social media sites with a dancers spotlight.
 In the event of a tie, all ties will be broken by the discretion of the judges with an overall impression score.

 NATIONAL TITLE PROGRAM

 Title entries compete at the age group of the participant as of January 1st of the current competition year.

 Solo dancers registered in the All Star division who have received a high gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.

 Title contestants must be available for the entire week of Dancers Inc. nationals.

 Title winners will be asked to perform at regional events throughout the upcoming Dancers Inc. season.
 Based on their age, Titliests will be required to work a specified amount of Dancers Inc. regional events.
 They also MUST be available for the following season's nationals to give up their title at our Nationals event.

 Violation of any Dancers Inc. rule or any clause of said contract will result in disciplinary action up to and including disqualification.
 In all cases, Dancers Inc. Management reserves the right to determine the definition of a violation and a suitable disciplinary action.